phpingme/courses/php7-intro/index.md

   return yield from generatorPow($index);
 })(1);

-// overwrite generatorPow function and add a new one, that gives a generator to generatorPow
+// write a new generatorPow function, that also return a generator

 // output part